 18 LGBTQ-Owned Beauty Brands to Support Through Pride Month and Beyond

 While Pride Month is a time to celebrate individuality and love, it comes with a sense of urgency.
-Last year, we were on pace to see a record number of anti-LGBTQ bills passed in the United States, largely targeting transgender youth.
+Recently, we were on pace to see a record number of anti-LGBTQ bills passed in the United States, largely targeting transgender youth.
 What's more, a GLAAD study found that six in 10 LGBTQ people have faced discrimination based on their sexuality or gender identity, which is up 13% from the year before.

 It's important to educate ourselves, fight for equality for all people, and be inclusive of all identities.
 Donate to places such as the ACLU, SAGE, and the Trevor Project.
 Speak out against homophobia and transphobia if you see it and actively work to help make your community a safer space.